 {% endpagination %}

-In the above example,urlParams.qWill dynamically obtain the query parameter value namedqfrom the URL, and then pass it as a keyword toarchiveList.type="page"The parameter indicates that we want to handle the results with pagination, combined withpaginationTags can facilitate the generation of pagination navigation.
+In the above example,urlParams.qWill dynamically obtain the query parameter value namedqand then pass it as a keyword toarchiveList.type="page"The parameter indicates that we want to paginate the results, combiningpaginationTags can facilitate the generation of pagination navigation.

-In addition to keyword filtering of document titles, the powerful aspect of Anqi CMS is that it supports custom content models.This means we can add dedicated custom fields for different content types (such as articles, products, cases, etc.).These custom fields can not only enrich the content details but also serve as filtering criteria, achieving more accurate keyword filtering.
+In addition to keyword filtering of document titles, the strong point of Anqi CMS is that it supports custom content models.This means we can add dedicated custom fields for different content types (such as articles, products, cases, etc.).These custom fields can not only enrich the content details but also serve as filtering conditions to achieve more accurate keyword filtering.

-These custom fields defined in the 'Other Parameters' section of the document, such as 'House Type', 'Area', 'Price Range', etc., can all be used as filtering criteria on the front end.
-The key to implementing this advanced filtering is:
+These custom fields defined in the document's "Other Parameters", such as "House Type", "Area", "Price Range", etc., can all be used as filter conditions on the front end.
+The key to achieving this advanced filtering is:

 - Define filterable fields in the background content modelIn the content model settings, check the 'Filterable' option for fields that need to be filtered.

-- Pass the filter values through URL query parametersIn the frontend, we can add custom field names and values in the form of URL query parameters (for example
+- Pass the filter value through the URL query parametersIn the front end, we can add custom field names and values in the form of URL query parameters (for example

 ?房屋类型=住宅&地区=上海) to the URL of the document list page. - Use

-For example, if we have a property model and define custom fields such as 'House Type' and 'Area', we can organize the list page like this:
+For example, if we have a real estate model and define custom fields such as 'House Type' and 'Area', we can organize it on the list page:

 <div>